AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-40/acsd-52801-graphql-product-filter-query-not-showing-partial-match-results.md

 <u>Expected results</u>:

-It allows similar match results as in storefront advance search by adding the `match_type` ([!UICONTROL PARTIAL], [!UICONTROL FULL]) attribute to control the required results. [!UICONTROL FULL] matches complete words, and PARTIAL matches partial words like life contained in lifelong.
+It allows similar match results as in storefront advance search by adding the `match_type` ([!UICONTROL PARTIAL], [!UICONTROL FULL]) attribute to control the required results. [!UICONTROL FULL] matches complete words, and [!UICONTROL PARTIAL] matches partial words like life contained in lifelong.

 <u>Actual results</u>: